We offer diverse surgical services for diverse animals from orthopedic to soft tissue to neurological.

 Interlocking nail fixation is used in complex fractures, those that have large segments of bone missing such as gunshot wounds, and fracture that are close to joints in large breed dogs.
 A large diameter pin is inserted into the bone cavity and is locked to the bone using screws inserted through the bone and through holes in the pin that are perpendicular to the long axis of the pin.
 Similar to plate fixation, there are no external devices, and the patient is comfortable immediately after surgery.

 Tibial plateau leveling osteotomy (TPLO) is currently the preferred procedure for cranial cruciate rupture or instability in all dogs.
 TPLO surgery does not repair the ligament, but it changes the biomechanics of the leg so that a CCL is not needed.
-Although historically TPLO surgery was primarily recommended for larger breeds, the procedure is preformed on all sizes and breeds of dogs.
+Although historically TPLO surgery was primarily recommended for larger breeds, the procedure is performed on all sizes and breeds of dogs.

 TPLO surgery first involves examining the CCL tear using a small arthroscope to document the type of tear and to remove the torn portion.
 Then the medial and lateral meniscus cartilages are examined for tearing.
 If a tear of either meniscus is found, the damaged part of the meniscus is removed using small instrumentation while viewing through the arthroscopy.
 Next a curved cut in the top of the tibia bone (osteotomy) to include the tibial plateau is made with a saw.
 The tibial plateau is then rotated along the curved osteotomy in order to change the slope of the top of the tibia according to a predetermined calculation.
 Next a plate and locking screws are inserted to hold the tibial plateau in place so the bone can heal.